top of page

 Know Body Better exists because one little boy taught me the most important lesson of my life.

-I’m just trying to pass it on.
+I’m just trying to help pass it on.

 ShawnBaby_edited.png